Unicamp-OpenPower/docker-ce-build/README.md

 # docker-ce-build

-Repo that contains the Travis recipe to build docker-ce
+A script to automate docker-ce's repository build on power